Locked Polyomino Tilings: Tetromino and Pentomino Tilings

 While locked 3-omino tilings can be found by hand with some effort, locked $t$-omino tilings are extremely difficult to construct for $t \geq 4$.
-To date, only two tilings have been discovered, both by the means of computational search.
+However, for small grids we may attempt to enumerate them exhaustively using a computer.
+The surprising takeaway from these computational results is that locked 4- and 5-omino tilings exist, but are extraordinarily rare.

-The algorithm, which has been made publicly available online,\footnote{\url{https://github.com/jtuckerfoltz/LockedPolyominoTilings}} works as follows.
+The algorithm, which has been made publicly available online,\footnote{\iftagged{name}{\url{https://github.com/jtuckerfoltz/LockedPolyominoTilings}}{Link excluded for the purposes of anonymity.}} works as follows.
 We enumerate all possible locations within all possible $t$-ominoes that a given cell could be contained in, which we call the \emph{type} of the cell.
 For example, when $t = 2$, there are 4 types, depending on whether the other cell in the domino is above, below, to the left, or to the right.
-For $t = 3$, there are 18 types, for $t = 4$, there are 76 types, and for $t = 5$, there are 315 types.\footnote{\url{https://oeis.org/A048664}} Next, we enumerate, for every $(x, y)$ offset, all the incompatible pairs of types, i.e., the set of pairs of types $(t_1, t_2)$ such that it is not possible for a cell at location $(x_0, y_0)$ to have type $t_1$ and a cell at location $(x_0 + x, y_0 + y)$ to have type $t_2$ because the tiles either intersect or admit a recombination move.
+For $t = 3$, there are 18 types, for $t = 4$, there are 76 types, and for $t = 5$, there are 315 types.\footnote{See OEIS sequence A048664 \cite{OtherOEIS}.} Next, we enumerate, for every $(x, y)$ offset, all the incompatible pairs of types, i.e., the set of pairs of types $(t_1, t_2)$ such that it is not possible for a cell at location $(x_0, y_0)$ to have type $t_1$ and a cell at location $(x_0 + x, y_0 + y)$ to have type $t_2$ because the tiles either intersect or admit a recombination move.
 We store the incompatible pairs in a massive lookup table, representing types as arbitrary integers to save space.
 We then augment the lookup table by iteratively applying the following rule until no more additions are made: it is not possible for cell $a$ to have type $t_1$ and cell $b$ to have type $t_2$ if that would mean that there is no compatible type for some other cell $c$.
-All of these steps are slow, but only need to be computed only once for each polyomino size.
+All of these steps are very time consuming, but only need to be computed once for each polyomino size.